 - The second area is the Loggia dei Lanzi which is an arched open-air sculpture gallery.
 The loggia is impressive with its four arches and decorations but below are magnificent sculptures including the Perseus holding Medusa’s head.
 It’s hard to believe that all of this is outside!

 - The third part is the Palazzo Vecchio which is a museum and the Town Hall of Florence.
 The building was built to impress and as a display of power.
 When you are standing in front of it, you can’t fail to notice this.
-If you have time, the museum is not the most well-known, but it is one of the best in Florence and definitely worth a visit.
+If you have time, the museum is not the most well-known, but it is one of the most interesting in Florence with its secret routes and definitely worth a visit.

 2. Cathedral of Santa Maria del Fiore